-Forbidden Technologies, the AIM quoted developer and marketer of a leading cloud based video platform, is pleased to announce its Interim Results for the six months to 30 June 2012.
+Forbidden Technologies (AIM: FBT), the AIM-quoted owner and developer of the market leading Cloud video platform, FORscene, is pleased to announce its Interim Results for the six months to 30 June 2012.

 Vic Steel, Chairman of Forbidden Technologies, commented:

-For further information please visit www.forbidden.co.uk or contact:
+For more information, please visit www.forbidden.co.uk or contact:

 Forbidden Technologies plc